-INTERNATIONAL JOURNAL OF INVENTIONS IN APPLIED SCIENCE & ENGINEERING
+INTERNATIONAL JOURNAL OF INNOVATIONS IN APPLIED SCIENCES & ENGINEERING

 E-ISSN:2454-9258 | P-ISSN:2454-809X | Estd Year: 2016

 International Journal of Innovations in Applied Sciences and Engineering strive to ensure that peer review is fair, unbiased and timely.
 Decisions to approve or reject a manuscript for publication are based on the importance, originality and consistency of the manuscript, and the validity of the research and its relation to the journal's responsibilities.
 In order to classify potential reviewers, we use a wide variety of sources, including the editorial board, personal information, feedback from the author, and bibliographic databases.
 In our decision as to whether to approve a manuscript for publication, reviewers' reviews play a major role.